 Instead of moving large files through the system, Lambda extracts only the metadata and streams it into Kinesis.
 This ensures that processing remains lightweight, fast, and highly efficient, even when dealing with high-velocity data.
 The actual files remain securely stored in S3, ready to be accessed when needed.

 From there, a Python ETL pipeline continuously listens to Kinesis, fetching metadata and using it to retrieve the raw files from S3.
 These files are then seamlessly loaded into a Redshift staging table, allowing for structured validation and transformation before they reach the final production tables.
-This extra step ensures data integrity, preventing inconsistencies and optimizing performance for analytics and reporting.
+This extra step ensures data integrity, preventing inconsistencies and optimising performance for analytics and reporting.

 To maintain seamless operations, a robust checkpointing system tracks the last processed file, preventing duplication and enabling easy recovery in case of failures.
 At the heart of this operation, Jenkins orchestrates the entire workflow, automating scheduling, execution, and monitoring while sending real-time alerts.